 Curriculum & Instruction

 - All Standards, All Students: The science program ensures that all students are provided appropriate learning opportunities for all of the standards.
-This includes but is not limited to, students with disabilities, economically disadvantages, English Language Learners, and students who have been identified as gifted.
+This includes but is not limited to, students with disabilities, economically disadvantaged, English Language Learners, and students who have been identified as gifted.

 - Explaining Phenomena or Designing Solutions: The units focus on supporting students to make sense of engaging and authentic phenomena or design solutions to real-world problem.